Jose-YP/RPGProto/README.md

 ______
-*Fixing Diplay for non Damaging/Healing moves (Check if these are still an issue) *Controls being stuck and weird after turns sometimes
+*Fixing Diplay for non Damaging/Healing moves (Check if these are still an issue) *Controls being stuck and weird after turns sometimes *Enemy Turn still needs to be more stable
 ______
 TODO
 ______